 - DEP 2004 Human Development.
 Concurrent with Nursing 2 or Transition 1.

-- HUM 2020 Introduction to Humanities.
+- Any HUM, REL, or PHI course.
 Concurrent with Nursing 3 or Transition 2.

 - ENC 1102 English Composition II.
 Concurrent with Nursing 4 or Transition 3.